jamesmccann-zz/tessel-mpu6050/README.md

 # tessel-mpu6050

-A Tessel-compatible driver the InvenSense MPU-6050 IMU.
+A Tessel-compatible driver for the InvenSense MPU-6050 IMU.

 ## Installation